neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/NextcloudPi/Upgrade-to-PHP-8.3.md

 ## Add PHP Package Archive
-> ℹ You can skip this step if you already followed one of our previous guide.
+> ℹ You can skip this step if you already followed one of our previous guides.

 Execute the following commands on your NextCloudPi to add the repository PHP 8.3 from [deb.sury.org](https://deb.sury.org/#php-packages):